Skip to section

-- Entry date
+- Start date

 Edinburgh Business School at Heriot-Watt University’s online MSc Logistics and Supply Chain Management calls upon established industry links and sector-leading research to equip you with cutting-edge expertise.
 The 2020 COVID-19 pandemic has shown the importance of supply chain management in managing global risk.
 It will provide you with a robust understanding of global logistics and supply chains and the analytical tools for manging them in the modern business environment.
-The programme also gives you a great opportunity to engage with real-life case studies and to develop the skills required to make informed decisions.
+The degree also gives you a great opportunity to engage with real-life case studies and to develop the skills required to make informed decisions.

 The Edinburgh Business School approach

 Our mix of research-led, industry-focussed learning offers the ideal preparation for those who aspire to build successful careers in the ever-advancing discipline of Logistics and Supply Chain Management.
 Students will study a mix of core courses and then choose from a range of optional courses.
-If you study this programme you will develop expertise across key areas of the subject, including: Logistics and Supply Chain Strategies, Operations Management and Planning, Procurement and Supplier Management and Freight Transport and Warehousing.
+If you study this degree you will develop expertise across key areas of the subject, including: Logistics and Supply Chain Strategies, Operations Management and Planning, Procurement and Supplier Management and Freight Transport and Warehousing.

-Transferrable skills for industry
+Transferable skills for industry

-On top of expertise you will gain in Logistics and Supply Chain Management, this programme will equip you with the ability to think critically, identify problems, evaluate options and communicate solutions.
+On top of expertise you will gain in Logistics and Supply Chain Management, this degree will equip you with the ability to think critically, identify problems, evaluate options and communicate solutions.
 These crucial, transferable skills will allow you to effectively implement your specialist knowledge and adapt to any logistical problem you may face in your career.

 It takes approximately 150 study hours per course.
 On average, it takes four years to complete a full MSc, but it can be completed faster or over a longer period.
 You can choose your own pace by picking up or setting aside your studies whenever it suits you best.
 Your schedule always takes priority.